Activator.CreateInstance Method (Type, BindingFlags, Binder, Object, CultureInfo, Object)

 - Type: System.Reflection.Binder

 An object that uses bindingAttr and args to seek and identify the type constructor.
-If binder is a null reference (Nothing in Visual Basic), the default binder is used.
+If binder is null, the default binder is used.

 - Type: System.Object